tfjmp/website/content/post/2022-538P/index.md

 What is the problem?
 Why is it important?
 What is previous work insufficient (or Why has the problem not been solved before, e.g. it’s a new problem the authors have identified).
 This is your take on what the authors say in the paper (so again should be fairly objective).
-If the paper doesn’t seem to tackle a particular problem, then focus on their primary motivation for the work.
+If the paper doesn’t seem to tackle a particular problem, then focus on the primary motivation for the work.
 1-2 sentences for each of the three questions is probably sufficient.